-BIOS version information (also known as ROM date and System BIOS) can be displayed by pressing fn+esc (if you are already in Windows) or by using Computer Setup.
+BIOS version information (also known as ROM date and System BIOS) can be revealed by pressing fn+esc (if you are already in Windows) or by using Computer Setup.

 - 1. Start Computer Setup. - 2.
-Use a pointing device or the arrow keys to select File > System Information. - 3.
+Use a pointing device or the arrow keys to select Main > System Information. - 3.
 To exit Computer Setup without saving your changes, click the Exit icon in the lower-right corner of the screen, and then follow the on-screen instructions.

-Use the tab key and the arrow keys to select File > Ignore Changes and Exit, and then press enter.
+Use the arrow keys to select Main > Ignore Changes and Exit, and then press enter.